Je-eva/sql-data-warehouse/docs/readme.md

+Thnks to Data with Baara for this wonderfull course , where I understood about Data Warehousing in SQL

 Some points for myself.
 Using medallion ie, bronze -- silver -- gold
 1. Use excel or similar stuffs for understanding to solve data problems and then apply business logic